-Farmlands Protection Farmland Protection Policy Act of 1981, particularly sections 1504(b) and 1541; 7 CFR Part 658 Yes No The proposed project site is not designated as prime farmland or farmland of statewide importance.
-The project consists of the construction of fencing and the purchase of equipment including wiring, drills, fence posts, portable electric generator, and tractors.
+Farmlands Protection Farmland Protection Policy Act of 1981, particularly sections 1504(b) and 1541; 7 CFR Part 658 Yes No The project site is not designated as prime farmland nor farmland of statewide importance.
+The project consists of the construction and installation of a new greenhouse, the installation of solar panels, and the purchase of a power invertor for the solar power system, and two water cisterns.
 The project does not include any activities that could potentially convert agricultural land to nonagricultural use.
 This project is in compliance with the Farmland Protection Policy Act.
-Refer to Figure 12 in Appendix B. Floodplain Management Executive Order 11988, particularly section 2(a); 24 CFR Part 55 Yes No The Project site is not located in a 100-year floodplain per Floodplain Insurance Map 72000C0530J, effective date November 18, 2009.
-The project site is not located in Preliminary Firm or an Advisory Base Flood Elevation (ABFE) special flood hazard area.
+Refer to Figure 12 in Appendix B. Floodplain Management Executive Order 11988, particularly section 2(a); 24 CFR Part 55 Yes No The Project site is not located in a 100-year floodplain per Floodplain Insurance Map 72000C0570H, effective date April 19, 2005.
+The project sites are not located in Preliminary Firm or an Advisory Base Flood Elevation (ABFE) special flood hazard area.
 See Figures 4, 5, and 6.
 This project is in compliance with Executive Order 11988.
 (See maps in Appendix B .)
-Historic Preservation National Historic Preservation Act of 1966, particularly sections 106 and 110; 36 CFR Part 800 Yes No The site was evaluated on January 30, 2023, and revised on March 29, 2023, by an SOI Qualified Archaeologist.
+Historic Preservation National Historic Preservation Act of 1966, particularly sections 106 and 110; 36 CFR Part 800 Yes No The site was evaluated on January 26 2023 and revised on March 20, 2023, by an SOI Qualified Archaeologist.
 Documentation with maps was subsequently submitted to SHPO on April 10, 2023 (Appendix E).
-SHPO concurred with a finding of No Historic Properties Affected within the project's Area of Potential on Effects on April 18, 2023.
+SHPO concurred with a finding of No Historic Properties Affected within the project's Area of Potential on Effects on May 1, 2023.
 Refer to Figure 13 in Appendix B and the report in Appendix E. This project is in compliance with Historic Preservation requirements.
 Noise Abatement and Control Noise Control Act of 1972, as amended by the Quiet Communities Act of 1978; 24 CFR Part 51 Subpart B Yes No HUD's noise regulations protect residential properties from excessive noise exposure.
-The proposed project consists of the construction of fencing and the purchase of equipment including wiring, drills, fence posts, portable electric generator, and tractors at a farm site.
+The project consists of the construction and installation of a new greenhouse, the installation of solar panels, and the purchase of a power invertor for the solar power system, and two water cisterns at a farm site.
 HUD noise regulations do not apply as the project does not include new construction for residential use or rehabilitation of an existing residential property.
 The proposed project is in compliance with Noise Abatement and Control.